abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/5-CSS-Animation.md

 ### What to animate?
 (Animation Performance)

-Note that animation in an expensive process of CPU/GPU and specially on CPU, and it's related to how the browser rendering engine works:
+Note that animation in an expensive process of CPU/GPU and specially on CPU, and it's related to how the browser-rendering-engine works:
 ![browser render](./img/browser-render.png)

 Here are some guidelines (CSS triggers):

 - **Composite** ✅ -> It's for blending things together like with: `transform`, `opacity`

   - If you change a property that requires neither layout nor paint, and the browser jumps to just do compositing.
   - This final version is the cheapest and most desirable for high pressure points in an app's lifecycle, like `animations` or `scrolling`.
     ![browser render](./img/browser-render-3.png)

-  - > You can find more here: [Stick to Compositor](https://web.dev/stick-to-compositor-only-properties-and-manage-layer-count/)
+  > You can find more here: [Stick to Compositor](https://web.dev/stick-to-compositor-only-properties-and-manage-layer-count/)

 - **Painting** 🤞 -> `color`, `background`
   - browser skips layout, but it will still do paint.
     ![browser render](./img/browser-render-2.png)